The-Migus-Group/authentication-panel/oidc-authentication.md

 _This section is non-normative_

-At the time of writing, there is no demonstrated use case for a strongly asserted identity, however, it is likely that authorization requirements will necessitate it.
+At the time of writing, there is no demonstrated use case for a strongly asserted identity; however, it is likely that authorization requirements will necessitate it.

 # Terminology